Can You Eat Amberjack? Safety, Taste & Cooking Guide

 Greater Amberjack (Atlantic and Gulf)

 Greater amberjack represents the species most American anglers encounter and debate about eating.
 Atlantic and Gulf populations share similar characteristics but differ in parasite load and average size.
-Both provide excellent table fare when properly prepared, despite their reputation among some fishermen.
+Both provide excellent table fare when properly prepared, despite their mixed reputation among some fishermen.

 Lesser Amberjack and Almaco Jack